 Our vision

-The Harrogate Habitat Bank will be fully established over the next 15 years leading to a more functional and resilient natural landscape – one capable of supporting richer and more abundant biodiversity.
+The Harrogate Habitat Bank will be fully established over the next fifteen years leading to a more functional and resilient natural landscape – one capable of supporting richer and more abundant biodiversity.

 We’re establishing scrub and woodland habitats using natural regeneration to create a buffer along the adjacent river and woodland corridor.
 This is supporting local ecological targets and adding resilience to the neighbouring ancient woodland and Site of Importance for Nature Conservation (SINC).